Exhibiting artwork at First Friday in downtown Hood River, Oregon

 During visits with family in Great Britain, I was struck by the beauty of the architecture there.
 I began sketching some of the complex castles, houses, and cathedrals from London to Devon to York.
 England is where I honed my ability to draw buildings.
 I have spent my life building houses alongside my husband and this has helped me understand how buildings go together.
 My artistic background allows me to select pleasing aspects of any structure.
 Light and shadow play a huge part in graphite work.

 Once my husband and I moved to Oregon, I began doing commission work in Hood River, White Salmon, and The Dalles.
-I have taught multiple classes to children and adults; participated in First Friday events in Hood River; curated the Hood River Library Art shows for several years; and have created multiple sets of cards featuring historic buildings in The Dalles, Mt.
+I have taught multiple classes to children and adults; participated in First Friday events in Hood River; curated the Hood River Library Art shows for several years; and have created multiple sets of cards featuring historic buildings in The Dalles, scenes of Mt.
 Hood, the Upper Hood River Valley, and beloved water scenes.